forbearing/k8s/README.md

-## How to get a deployment more information.
+## How to get deployment resource more info.

 ```go
 package main